 Personal data breaches

-Article 4(1) of the GDPR defines a personal data breach broadly as a 'breach of security leading to the accidental or unlawful destruction, loss, unauthorized disclosure of, or access to, personal data transmitted, stored, or otherwise processed'.
-According to the guidelines published by the EDPB on personal data breach notification under the GDPR35 personal data breaches typically fall in one of the following categories:
+Article 4(1) of the GDPR defines a personal data breach broadly as a 'breach of security leading to the accidental or unlawful destruction, loss, unauthorised disclosure of, or access to, personal data transmitted, stored, or otherwise processed'.
+According to the guidelines published by the EDPB on personal data breach notification under the GDPR36 personal data breaches typically fall in one of the following categories:

 - confidentiality breaches: where there is an unauthorised or accidental disclosure of, or access to, personal data;